|Orthopaedics and Neurosurgery International

 Singapore, 258500 SGP

 A limb length difference may simply be a mild variation between the two sides of the body.
-This is not unusual in the general population.
-For example, one study reported that 32 percent of 600 military recruits had a 1/5 inch to a 3/5 inch difference between the lengths of their legs.
+This is not unusual.
+For example, 32 percent of military recruits in one study had a 1/5- to 3/5-inch difference between the lengths of their legs.
 This is a normal variation.
-Greater differences may need treatment because a significant difference can affect a patient's well-being and quality of life.
+Greater differences in length, however, can affect a patient's well-being and quality of life.

 Previous Injury to a Bone in the Leg

-A broken leg bone may lead to a limb length discrepancy if it heals in a shortened position.
-This is more likely if the bone was broken in many pieces.
-It also is more likely if skin and muscle tissue around the bone were severely injured and exposed, as in an open fracture.
+A broken leg bone can lead to a limb length discrepancy if it heals in a shortened position.
+This is more likely to happen if the bone was broken into many pieces.
+It is also more likely to happen if the skin and muscle tissue around the bone were severely injured and exposed, as occurs in an open fracture.

-Broken bones in children sometimes grow faster for several years after healing, causing the injured bone to become longer.
-A break in a child's bone through the growth center near the end of the bone may cause slower growth, resulting in a shorter leg.
+Alternatively, a break in a child's bone through the growth plate near the end of the bone may cause slower growth, resulting in a shorter leg.

-Bone infections that occur in children while they are growing may cause a significant limb length discrepancy.
+Bone infections that occur in growing children may cause a significant limb length discrepancy.
 This is especially true if the infection happens in infancy.
-Inflammation of joints during growth may cause unequal leg length.
-One example is juvenile arthritis.

-Bone Diseases (Dysplasias)Bone diseases may cause limb length discrepancy, as well.
-Examples are:
+Certain bone diseases may cause limb length discrepancy, including: